top of page

 *CBRNE = Chemical, Biological, Radiological, Nuclear, Explosive

-Violence, disasters and other crisis events can expose an organization, its employees or students, customers and guests, to serious danger.
+Violence, disasters, and other crises can expose an organization, its employees or students, customers, and guests, to serious danger.
 In addition to the risk of physical and psychological harm, crises can pose a serious threat to the organization’s brand and public image.
-Protecting an organization’s people, property and reputation can only be done through thoughtful planning, training and exercising all facets of the organization’s crisis management apparatus, including the communications team.
+Protecting an organization’s people, property, and reputation can only be done through thoughtful planning, training, and exercising all facets of the organization’s crisis management apparatus, including the communications team.
 “Behavioral Based Risk and Crisis Communications” is a hands-on, skill-building training program designed for communications department or public affairs team members, addressing the basics of crisis management, the roles of the crisis team and communications team, crisis communications team development, key concepts in disaster human factors, and message development.

-The program uses lecture, small group discussion, exercises, case examples and video vignettes.
-Participants develop basic crisis communications competencies and can apply this knowledge immediately upon completing the program.
+The program uses lectures, small group discussions, exercises, case examples, and video vignettes.
+Participants develop crisis communications competencies and can apply this knowledge immediately upon completing the program.

 PROGRAM HIGHLIGHTS